electricbolt/propertylistserialization/README.md

 Equivalent to iOS method `[NSPropertyList writePropertyList:toStream:format:options:error]`

 **params** *obj* - The object graph to write out as a property list.
-The object graph may only contain the following types: String, Integer, Float, Double, Map<String, Object>, List, Date, Boolean or byte\[\].
+The object graph may only contain the following types: String, Integer, Long, Float, Double, Map<String, Object>, List, Date, Boolean or byte\[\].

 **params** *os* - The output stream to write the property list to.